-24. Various states, including the State of Ohio have issued and implemented mandatory Stay-At-Home Orders,.3 Requiring business, such as tenants of Plaintiff, to shut down, thus causing Plaintiff a loss of use of its Properties, and resulting in substantial loss of business income.
+24. Various states, including the State of Ohio have issued and implemented mandatory Stay-At-Home Orders,.
+Requiring businesses, such as Plaintiff, to shut down and/or significantly suspend business operations, thus causing Plaintiff a loss of use of its Properties, and resulting in substantial loss of business income.